gupengzu/MIT6.050J-Information-theory-and-Entropy-Information-Theory-for-freshman/README.md

-# CS70-Information-Theory-for-freshman
+# Information-Theory-for-freshman
-It just my nodes and homeworks about the CS70
+It just my nodes and homeworks about the MIT 6.050